Workshop Impact

 Mary Fran Myers Scholarship recipient.
 Workshop attendee since 2015.

-Being able to be a part of the Natural Hazards Workshop has made me feel like I have a connection to the work that is happening in the U.S.A. and other countries, and that I am part of a bigger network that I can both call on and offer support to.
+Being able to be a part of the Natural Hazards Workshop has made me feel like I have a connection to the work that is happening in the US and other countries, and that I am part of a bigger network that I can both call on and offer support to.

 Ray Chang, Embry-Riddle Aeronautical University